Traditionally Modern Food

 Millet Burfi | Burfi recipe

-October 29, 2019 By Vidya Srinivasan Leave a Comment
+October 29, 2019 By Vidya Srinivasan 1 Comment

 Jump to Recipe Jump to Video Print Recipe

-Millet Burfi | Mixed Millet burfi | Indian sweet recipes | burfi varieties | festive sweets with step by step pictures and video recipe.
+Millet Burfi | Mixed Millet burfi | Indian sweet recipes | burfi varieties | festive sweets | dessert dishes Indian | Indian sweet | Indian sweet treats | instant Indian sweets | Indian dessert recipes | Indian dessert recipes easy | festival sweets | Diwali sweet recipe | Deepavali sweets | almond flour desserts | almond flour Indian recipes | almond flour Indian sweet recipes | millet recipes with step by step pictures and video recipe.
 Check out the millet burfi and If you like the video pls SUBSCRIBE to my channel

 Millet Burfi | Mixed Millet burfi | Indian sweet recipes | burfi varieties | festive sweets is a healthy and tasty sweet with millet flour.
 Burfi tastes good for a week.
-It is also a nice after school snacks for kids.
+It is also a nice after-school snack for kids.

 I know I am super late in posting a sweet recipe.
 I prepared this Millet Burfi for Diwali.
-My sister was here for Diwali, and we both had a lot of fun while taking pictures and video.
-Today I was in a big dilemma – Diwali is already over.
+My sister was here for Diwali, and we both had a lot of fun while taking pictures and videos.
+Today I was in a big dilemma - Diwali is already over.
 Is it ok to post a sweet recipe now?
 But then I thought if I didn’t document the recipe in my blog, I might forget the proportion for the sweet.
 So I decided to go ahead with the post.

-During my recent India visit “Vayam super foods” offered me a pack of multi Millet flour, jaggery powder and salt for review.
+During my recent India visit “Vayam superfoods” offered me a pack of multi Millet flour, jaggery powder, and salt for review.
 This is not a sponsored post.
 They sent me samples but all opinions are mine.

 Multi Millet kanji flour was a great replacement for regular sathu maavu kanji.
 I like the way they made the Millet flour with mixed Millet, cardamom powder and nuts.
-It make a great filling breakfast kanji.
+It makes a great filling breakfast kanji.

 For Diwali when I was thinking of sweet options I thought why not a sweet with multi millet mix.